What Cosine Similarity of Label Representations Can and Cannot Tell us: Introduction

 \section{Introduction}

 Suppose we have a language model (of the model class we introduce below \cref{def:softmax_classifier}) and we consider the vector representations for the two tokens ``dog'' and ``cat''.
-If we measure the cosine similarity between the two to be $0.95$, we might want to say that this is because ``dog'' and ``cat'' are tokens which will occur in many similar contexts, so the model will assign similar probabilities to these two tokens.
-However, this reasoning is flawed since, as we will show in this paper, it is possible to make a second model which assigns the same probabilities to all tokens as the original model for all inputs, but where the cosine similarity between ``dog'' and ``cat'' is now $-1$.
-Also, it is possible to make a model which assigns very different probabilities to the ``dog'' and ``cat'' tokens, but where the cosine similarity of their representations is $1$.
+If we measure the cosine similarity between the two to be $0.95$, it is tempting to say that this is because ``dog'' and ``cat'' are tokens which co-occur in many similar contexts (reminiscent of Latent Semantic Analysis~\citep{deerwester1990} and Word2Vec~\citep{mikolov2013}), so the model will assign similar probabilities to these two tokens.
+However, this reasoning is flawed for softmax classifiers: it is possible to make a second model which matches the token probabilities of the original model for all inputs, but where the cosine similarity between ``dog'' and ``cat'' is now $-1$.
+It is also possible to make a model which assigns very different probabilities to the ``dog'' and ``cat'' tokens, but where the cosine similarity of their representations is $1$.
 This means that the cosine similarity between representations of tokens is disconnected from assigned probabilities and therefore should not be used for explaining those probabilities.

-Below, we will first introduce the softmax classifier model class (\cref{def:softmax_classifier}) and then show that since probabilities are invariant to vector translations (\cref{sec:adding_does_not_change_prob}) but cosine similarity is not (\cref{sec:adding_can_change_cos}), these two properties of the model are disconnected (main \cref{theorem:equiv_models_diff_cosine}).
-We illustrate the theory with some examples in \cref{sec:examples} and discuss implications and further questions in \cref{sec:discussion}.